soominpark33/bimm143/README.md

 # bimm143
-My Bioinformatics work from Spring 2023 at UCSD
+My Bioinformatics work from Spring 2023 at UC San Diego